-In 1975, a 22-year-old student from Taiwan (an island 200 miles off the coast of mainland China) named Cecilia Chang, enrolled in the Asian Studies Master's Degree program at St. John's University in Queens, New York.
-After Chang acquired the degree in 1977, the university hired her as an Asian Studies professor.
-Three years later, university administrators promoted Chang to the position of Dean of the Institute For Asian Studies.
-Having exhibited the ability to raise money for the program from the Taiwanese and other Asian governments, Chang's job as dean involved fund-raising.
-She spent the next decade traveling the world, living high on donor contributions to the school and her university expense account.
+In 1975 a 22-year-old student from Taiwan (an island 200 miles off the coast of mainland China) named Cecilia Chang enrolled in the Asian Studies Master's Degree program at St. John's University in Queens, New York.
+After Chang acquired the degree in 1977 the university hired her as an Asian Studies professor.
+Three years later university administrators promoted Chang to the position of Dean of the Institute For Asian Studies.
+Having exhibited the ability to raise money for the program from the Taiwanese and other Asian governments, her job as dean primarily involved fund-raising.
+She spent the next decade traveling the world, living high on donor contributions to the school and on her university expense account.

 Ruey Fung died from his wounds eleven days after the shooting.
-But before he passed away, homicide detectives were able to question him at the hospital.
+But before he passed away homicide detectives were able to question him at the hospital.
 Unable to speak, Mr. Fung wrote: "I know the man who shot me, but I do not know his name.
 Cecilia Chang was the person who paid the guy to shoot me."
 Ruey Fung claimed that his wife wanted him dead so she wouldn't have to split their estate which included a hosiery business.
-With his death she would also gain custody of the boy.
+With his death she would also gain custody of their son.

 In 2001, Cecilia Chang began spending an inordinate amount of time in Connecticut at the Foxwoods Casino where she lost tens of thousands of dollars playing high-stakes baccarat.
 Her wagering strategy of doubling her bet each time she lost compounded her casino losses.

-A grand jury sitting in Queens, New York, in 2010, indicted Chang on 205 counts of fraud and embezzlement.
+A grand jury sitting in Queens, New York in 2010 indicted Chang on 205 counts of fraud and embezzlement.
 She stood accused of stealing huge amounts of money from St. John's University.
-In addition to embezzling $1 million from the institution, Chang was accused of using her $350,000 a year expense account, and donor money, to finance skiing and surfing trips for her son, fund his law school tuition and even pay for his dog's veterinary bills.
+In addition to embezzling $1 million from the institution, she was accused of using her $350,000 a year expense account and donor money to finance skiing and surfing trips for her son, fund his law school tuition and even pay for his dog's veterinary bills.

 On Tuesday, the day after her devastatingly bad afternoon on the stand, Chang, in her $1.7 million home in the Jamaica section of Queens, committed suicide.
 The 59-year-old was found hanging from a ladder that folded down from her attic.
 Chang had also slit her wrists.
 She left behind several suicide notes, written in Mandarin, in which, in true sociopathic fashion, she blamed St. John's University for her problems and her suicide.

 Ruey Fung died from his wounds eleven days after the shooting.
-But before he passed away, homicide detectives were able to question him at the hospital.
+But before he passed away homicide detectives were able to question him at the hospital.
 Unable to speak, Mr. Fung wrote: "I know the man who shot me, but I do not know his name.
 Cecilia Chang was the person who paid the guy to shoot me."
 Ruey Fung claimed that his wife wanted him dead so she wouldn't have to split their estate which included a hosiery business.
-With his death she would also gain custody of the boy.
+With his death she would also gain custody of their son.

 In 2001, Cecilia Chang began spending an inordinate amount of time in Connecticut at the Foxwoods Casino where she lost tens of thousands of dollars playing high-stakes baccarat.
 Her wagering strategy of doubling her bet each time she lost compounded her casino losses.

-A grand jury sitting in Queens, New York, in 2010, indicted Chang on 205 counts of fraud and embezzlement.
+A grand jury sitting in Queens, New York in 2010 indicted Chang on 205 counts of fraud and embezzlement.
 She stood accused of stealing huge amounts of money from St. John's University.
-In addition to embezzling $1 million from the institution, Chang was accused of using her $350,000 a year expense account, and donor money, to finance skiing and surfing trips for her son, fund his law school tuition and even pay for his dog's veterinary bills.
+In addition to embezzling $1 million from the institution, she was accused of using her $350,000 a year expense account and donor money to finance skiing and surfing trips for her son, fund his law school tuition and even pay for his dog's veterinary bills.

 On Tuesday, the day after her devastatingly bad afternoon on the stand, Chang, in her $1.7 million home in the Jamaica section of Queens, committed suicide.
 The 59-year-old was found hanging from a ladder that folded down from her attic.
 Chang had also slit her wrists.
 She left behind several suicide notes, written in Mandarin, in which, in true sociopathic fashion, she blamed St. John's University for her problems and her suicide.